HalfTangible/Momentum/README.md

 The main purpose of this project for the moment is to create tools in Unity based in C# that will allow me to create a wide variety of customizable abilities, dialogue, and anything else a JRPG system requires.
 I've been trying to future-proof the editors to work with any future updates.

+## Camera

+1/1/24: Adjusted so that the sprites now appear at the proper size.
+Might need adjustment later but works for now.

 ## Animations and Art

 12/23/24: Began doing grass overworld tiles.
 Planning to do a 4x4 grid of 16x16 tiles, each copying the same grass pattern but slightly unique individually.
 Aseprite files (character base not complete) moved into the git folder.